Interior Systems NVQ Level 2 Courses

 National Vocational Qualifications mean the individual has met the National Occupational Standards for whichever job is involved.
 These standards are set by Sector Skills Councils, bodies set up by Government.
 This oversees the workforce skills across the country.
 You may have heard politicians talking about “Building the skills of the workforce” – what they mean is that employers are being encouraged to get their people qualified.
 The Sector Skills Council for the Construction Sector is the Construction Industry Training Board – which everyone knows as “CITB”

-There are two parts to the Dry Lining NVQ Level 2 – The Diploma and the actual workplace assessment.
+There are two parts to the Interior Systems NVQ Level 2 – The Diploma and the actual workplace assessment.

-You can get the full Dry Lining NVQ Level 2 in three ways:
+You can get the Interior Systems NVQ Level 2 in two ways with SuperSkills:

 By On Site Assessment and Training.
-This route is open to people who have three or more years of general site experience.
-This route involves our Assessor visiting you in the workplace and seeing what level you are working at.
+This route is open to people who have sufficient general site experience.
+It involves our Assessor visiting you in the workplace and seeing what level you are working at.

 He will judge your work and skills against the National Occupational Standards.
-This will establish the “gap” between your skills and those required for the Dry Lining NVQ Level 2.
+This will establish the “gap” between your skills and those required for the Interior Systems NVQ Level 2.
 He then agrees an Individual Learning Plan with you.
-He will continue to visit you, give you on-the-job training and undertake assessments of your work.
+He will continue to visit you, give you on-the-job training as required and undertake assessments of your work.

 At the same time, you will be building a file of evidence with photographs and any references you get from other trades.
 Once the evidence is there to show you are operating at the standard of a Skilled Worker, the assessments finish.
-Then you will be awarded your NVQ Diploma in Dry Lining.
+Then you will be awarded your NVQ Certificate or Diploma (depending on your trade) in Interior Systems.

 By Experienced Worker Practical Assessment.
-To access this route, you must have at least FIVE Years general site experience.
-There are tens of thousands of excellent fixers and finishers who have been working capably for decades, but never got their qualifications.
-Yet they need to have their Dry Lining NVQ Level 2 to get a “Skilled Worker” CSCS Card.
+To access this route, you must have at considerable general site experience.
+There are tens of thousands of excellent tradespeople who have been working capably for decades, but never got their qualifications.
+Yet they need to have their Interior Systems NVQ Level 2 to get a “Skilled Worker” CSCS Card.

 At SuperSkills we know the vast majority of our customers are looking for qualifications that can be obtained simply, quickly and conveniently.
 That’s why we are always on the end of the telephone if you want to talk about the best qualification route for you.
 Just call us on 01845 527 445 to find out more.